verbb/vizy/docs/developers/vizy-document.md

 {{ dump(entry.vizyField.toArray()) }}
 ```

 This exposes stored data rather than rendered HTML.
-For changes to embedded custom fields from a module or migration, see [Managing Embedded Content](docs:developers/managing-embedded-content).
+For changes to embedded custom fields from a module or migration, see [Embedded Content](docs:developers/embedded-content).